Madden NFL Mobile

-Madden NFL Mobile is an American football mobile sports game based on the National Football League, developed and published by Electronic Arts.
+Madden NFL Mobile is an American football mobile sports game based on the National Football League, developed and published by EA Sports.
 An entry in the Madden NFL series, the game was released for Android and iOS devices on August 26, 2014.

 Gameplay

 Madden NFL Mobile (MM) began as a mobile version of Madden Ultimate Team (MUT), with features like players and cards being available.
 To earn these, players participate in "Live Events", which can earn them card packs and coins.
 Another mode that is available is a season mode.
-In prior versions of Madden Mobile, this was called "Season" mode, which allows players to play a full 16-game season, which extends to the Super Bowl.
+In prior versions of Madden Mobile, this was called "Season" mode, which allows players to play a full 17-game season, which extends to the Super Bowl.
 This feature was removed in MADDEN OVERDRIVE, but was reintroduced in 2020 as "seasons".

 Being a freemium game, players can spend real-life money to purchase packs, in game currency, and "Bundles" that include a certain number of packs and a topper of an item.
 The game is also level-based, and features like bonuses for rewards that increase as one reaches higher levels.
 There is also another mode labeled "Leagues" where players may join or create a league alongside other players that face in Tournaments against other leagues, offering a chat box, goals with rewards such as players and tokens.
 The ability for players to send other players within the league packs was discontinued with MM 2017.

 The game itself features standard football rules, such as scoring mechanics including touchdowns, field goals, and safeties.
 It also features real plays categorized as "long passes", "short passes", "play action passes", and "run" plays for the offense; "man coverage", "zone coverage", and "blitz" plays for the defense.
-It also features multiple special plays available at any point including punts, fake punts, field goals, quarterback kneels, spikes, and fake field goals.
-There are also up to four different styles for kickoffs, kick returns, punt, punt returns (left, right, middle, duplicates, onside kicks, etc.) The game is connectable with Facebook to allow for more social features, though players can also create unlinked accounts.
+It also features multiple special plays available at any point including punts, fake punts, field goals, quarterback kneels, and fake field goals.
+There are also up to four different styles for kickoffs, kick returns, punt, punt returns (left, right, middle, duplicates, onside kicks, etc.) The game was connectable with Facebook to allow for more social features, but has been discontinued as of Madden Mobile 26.
+Though players can also create unlinked accounts.

 Seasons

 Seasons have been a part of a game since the start, however have been changed every year and were eviscerated in Madden Overdrive.
 In Madden Mobile 20, they were brought back and new features were added to make it a more realistic experience for the player.

-There are multiple seasons modes, including 2022 NFL season involving the realistic season and managing teams.
+There are multiple seasons modes, including 2025 NFL season involving the realistic season and managing teams.